 When your dog’s paws are dry, it can be a cause for concern, especially if they’re so dry they’re beginning to crack.
-Dry dog paws and cracked pads can lead to painful sores that make dog walks painful for your pet.
+Dry dog paws and cracked pads can lead to uncomfortable sores that make dog walks difficult for your pet.
 Fortunately, there are natural remedies dog owners can try to help alleviate itchy paws and those that are dry and cracked.

 What are Paw Pads?

 It’s important for pet parents to know the anatomy of their dog’s paw pads.
 By understanding the anatomy, pet parents can learn why paw health is so important to their dog’s overall health.

 The pads on your dog’s feet are called paw pads.
 They are designed to protect their feet from rough surfaces and hot or cold temperatures.
 You can think of them as the dog’s version of a calloused foot.
 When humans have calloused feet, they are less likely to feel the effects of hot pavement or sand.

 Paw pads are made up of several layers of tissue, including skin and muscle.
 The layers include:

 - The top layer of each pad is called the stratum corneum, which is Latin for “horny layer.”
 This layer protects the underlying tissue from damage when dogs walk on hard surfaces.
 The stratum corneum is made up of dead cells that wear off as dogs walk across surfaces such as concrete or hot pavement.

 - The next layer down is the dermis, which contains nerves that transmit signals to other parts of the body, telling it what’s going on.
 These nerves also help dogs sense hot and cold temperatures in their surroundings.

 - The third layer is the subcutaneous layer, which contains blood vessels that supply blood to all parts of the paw pad so it can heal any minor cuts or abrasions that may occur during normal activity.